 The goals of this program are to develop the ability to communicate and interact in a business context with people of other nationalities and/or economies, to provide language students with career opportunities in international business, and to prepare graduates to function more efficiently in cross-cultural environments.
-French or Spanish may be chosen as the language.
+French, Japanese, or Spanish may be chosen as the language.

-FREN 101 Elementary French II, or

-SPAN 101 Elementary Spanish II (4)

-FREN 210, 211 Intermediate French I, I l, or
+FREN 101 Elementary French II, or JAPN 101 Beginning Japanese II, SPAN 101 Elementary Spanish II (4) FREN 210, 211 Intermediate French I, II, or

-SPAN 210, 211 Intermediate Spanish I, II (4, 4)

-ACCT 203 Financial and Managerial Ac cct.
-(4)

-BUS 228 Economic Theories and Issu ues (4)
+JAPN 210, 211 Intermediate Japanese I, II, or SPAN 210, 211 Intermediate Spanish I, II (4, 4) ACCT 203 Financial and Managerial Acct.
+(4) BUS 228 Economic Theories and Issues (4)